 Many customers experience their supply lines leaking to their water heaters due to hard water and/or high-water pressure in the water lines which could be caused by a failing PRV (Pressure Reducing Valve).
 Due to the connections at the water heater being made of dissimilar metals like galvanized and brass pipes, this can cause corrosion at a rapid pace.
 In this case, dialectic unions will need to be installed after replacing the corroded pipes.

 There are many items on the water heater that can be repaired.
 However, leaking water heater tanks on conventional tank style water heaters are not one of them.
-If you can visibly see a hole or crack in the tank, it is time to replace your water heater.
+If you can visibly see a hole or crack in the tank, it is time to replace your tank-style water heater.
 Sometimes the elements in electric water heaters go bad causing the threads at the connection to leak.
 Please check manufacturer warranties by calling the number on the water heater.
 They may want the serial and model number which can be also found on the unit.

 Boiler Drain Leaking

 Often, the gasket on the boiler drain can fail.
 This can cause water to fill up in the pan completely and overflow causing water damage.
 It is not recommended to cap the line as a solution rather its best to let a professional like Reliant Plumbing take care of it for you.